 Varsity Assistant Coach

 Alec has been a volunteer basketball coach for almost 40 years, and is looking forward to being involved in the Camas basketball program.
 A gym rat at heart, Alec considers basketball to be the ultimate team sport and enjoys the challenges and rewards that come from coaching.
 Alec knows that basketball can create valuable memories and life lessons, and he learned his most important life lesson when he was cut from the 7th and 8th grade basketball teams.
 Obstacles and challenges don’t stop dreams.
 Consistent efforts, with a dose of patience and persistence, are the keys to achieve them.
-Alec later when on to become varsity team captain, leading scorer, and all league selection.
+Alec later went on to become varsity team captain, leading scorer, and all league selection.
 Alec owns an economic consulting firm and is an adjunct professor of economics at Clark College.
-Alec is the proud father of three children and has three grandchildren.
+Alec is the proud father of three children and has four grandchildren.

 Junior Varsity Head Coach

 Coach Witherspoon brings 23 years of coaching experience to the basketball program.
 He led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
 Prior to Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
 Coach Spoon began his coaching journey at Portland Community College under his former coach Donald Dixon.
 He currently serves as a counselor for Camas High School and has coached the JV program for 3 seasons and is in his 5th year with the Papermaker basketball program.
 Brian enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.